-The CRIB’s COVID-19 social media broadcast tackles questions of ‘race, place and class’Categories: Faculty in the News, FIFSW, Tanya Sharpe
+The CRIB’s COVID-19 social media broadcast tackles questions of ‘race, place and class’Categories: Faculty, Tanya Sharpe

 The novel coronavirus can infect anyone, but it’s not necessarily the “great equalizer” that some make it out to be.
 In fact, quite the opposite is true, according to Tanya Sharpe, an associate professor at the University of Toronto’s Factor-Inwentash Faculty of Social Work.